HaniSource/components/components/button/usage.md

     <x-ui.button wire:loading>Processing...</x-ui.button>
 </div>
 ```
+> You can override this using `wire:target`.
+See [Livewire Loading Docs](https://livewire.laravel.com/docs/wire-loading#targeting-specific-actions) for more information.
 ### Static Loading

 You can also display the loading indicator manually using the `loading` prop, regardless of Livewire actions: